alfe-ai/alfe-ai/PrintifyPriceUpdater/README.md

 ## SKU Tracker

 Use the included CLI to maintain a list of Printify SKUs in a local SQLite database.
 The tracker reads your Printify credentials from a `.env` file in this directory, so ensure `PRINTIFY_SHOP_ID` and `PRINTIFY_API_TOKEN` are set before adding SKUs.
-If `EBAY_API_TOKEN` is provided, the tracker will attempt to look up the eBay listing ID for the SKU automatically.
+When an eBay token is available—either via `EBAY_API_TOKEN` or retrieved through ProgramaticPuppet—the tracker will attempt to look up the eBay listing ID for the SKU automatically.

 ### Commands